 A work area should consist of a large workbench, desk, or table (preferably wooden) for performing circuit assembly, with household electrical power (120 V AC) readily accessible to power soldering equipment, power supplies, and any test equipment.

-Inexpensive desks intended for computer use function very well for this purpose.
-Avoid a metal-surface desk, as the electrical conductivity of a metal surface creates both a shock hazard and the very distinct possibility of unintentional “short circuits” developing from circuit components touching the metal tabletop.
-Vinyl and plastic bench surfaces are to be avoided for their ability to generate and store large static-electric charges, which may damage sensitive electronic components.
+Inexpensive desks intended for computer use function nicely for this purpose.
+It should be noted to avoid a metal-surface desk, as the electrical conductivity of a metal surface creates both a shock hazard and the distinct possibility of unintentional “short circuits” developing from circuit components touching the metal tabletop.
+Vinyl and plastic bench surfaces must also be avoided for their ability to generate and store large static-electric charges, which may damage sensitive electronic components.
 Also, these materials melt easily when exposed to hot soldering irons and molten solder droplets.

 If you cannot obtain a wooden-surface workbench, you may turn any form of table or desk into one by laying a piece of plywood on top.
 If you are reasonably skilled with woodworking tools, you may construct your own desk using plywood and 2x4 boards.

 Finally, the work area should be well-lit and comfortable.
 I have a small radio set up on my own workbench for listening to music or news as I experiment.
 My own workbench has a power strip receptacle, and switch assembly mounted to the underside, into which I plug all 120 V devices.
 It is convenient to have a single switch for shutting off all power in case of an accidental short-circuit!